jamespedid/her-how-the-internet-works/exercise-1/README.md

 createClient();
 ```

-Now we can run `server.js` and `client.js` in two different terminals to start a server and then ask questions to it
+Now we can run `server.js` and `client.js` in two different terminals to start a server and then ask questions to it!

 ```bash
 node ./server.js